d-miller/d-miller.github.io/pubs.md

 ## Popular Press

+**Miller, D. I.** (2017, February 1).
+[Stereotypes can hold boys back in school, too](https://theconversation.com/stereotypes-can-hold-boys-back-in-school-too-72035). _The Conversation_.

 **Miller, D. I.** (2016, June 15).
 [LGBT equality doesn’t exist – but here’s how to fight for it](https://theconversation.com/lgbt-equality-doesnt-exist-but-heres-how-to-fight-for-it-60977). _The Conversation_.

-**Miller, D. I.** (2015, February 4).
+**Miller, D. I.** (2016, February 4).
 [Intersectionality: how gender interacts with other social identities to shape bias](https://theconversation.com/intersectionality-how-gender-interacts-with-other-social-identities-to-shape-bias-53724). _The Conversation_.

 Wai, J., & **Miller, D. I.** (2015, December 1).
 [Here’s why academics should write for the public](https://theconversation.com/heres-why-academics-should-write-for-the-public-50874). _The Conversation_.